-Therefore we need to install the package ggpubr for example with command install.packages("ggpubr") (dependent packages will also be updated.)
+Therefore we need to install the package ggpubr which can be done with command install.packages("ggpubr") (dependent packages will also be updated.)
 From this package, the function ggarrange() can be used to list the plots sequentially, specifying the number of rows and columns on the final page at the end.
 We can also optionally add large labels.